 Before doing so, I also note that the effects of task complementarities may be a little more complex than typically assumed.
-Even though an increase in $\gamma_L(z)$ increases the marginal physical product of labor, the equilibrium wage is determined by the value of the marginal product of labor, which depends on the adjustment of task prices.
-As tasks produced by labor become more abundant/easier to perform, these task prices are reduced, and in the empirically relevant case where $\sigma < 1$ (as noted above), these task prices decline more than the increase in physical productivity.
-The equilibrium wage may still increase because of productivity gains, but the benefits to labor may be limited overall.
-For example, holding I and N constant, an increase in A_L will leave wages constant when $\sigma = s_K$ where s_K denotes the capital share in national income (Acemoglu and Restrepo, 2018).
-When $\sigma < s_K$, higher A_L can actually reduce real wages.
-Since $s_K \simeq 0.4$ currently in the US economy, Humlum's estimates of σ mentioned above, of about 0.5, imply that task complementarities or labor-augmenting technological improvements will not raise wages much.
-Even when they increase wages, these technological shifts reduce the labor share, just like automation does
+Even though an increase in $\gamma_L(z)$ raises the marginal physical product of labor, the equilibrium wage is determined by the value of the marginal product of labor, which depends on the adjustment of task prices.
+As tasks produced by labor become more abundant/easier to perform, these task prices are reduced, and in the empirically relevant case where $\sigma < 1$, task prices decline more than the increase in physical productivity.
+The equilibrium wage may still increase because of productivity gains, but

-9In particular, for any differentiable constant returns to scale production function F(K, L), Euler's theorem implies: F(K, L) = wL + RK.
+$^{^{10}}$ In particular, for any differentiable constant returns to scale production function F(K,L), Euler's theorem implies: F(K,L) = wL + RK.
 Suppose R is fixed.
-Then any change in technology that increases F(K, L) at the initial factor supplies must increase $w = \frac{F(K,L) - RK}{L}$.
-This is not the case when K is fixed, because R can increase more than F(K, L).
+Then any change in technology that increases F(K,L) at the initial factor supplies must increase $w = \frac{F(K,L) - RK}{L}$.
+This is not the case when K is fixed, because R can increase more than F(K,L).
 In Acemoglu and Restrepo (2018, 2019b), the capital stock is taken as given, so a negative impact is possible.